 Additionally, the two days spent in the Drake Passage at the start of an all-cruise Antarctica trip give the tour guides a chance to familiarize passengers with the surroundings and landmarks they will see, something an Antarctica flight cannot provide.

 Experts in subjects like Antarctica’s geography, history, and wildlife will typically present introductory talks during the crossing to help put things into perspective once you arrive.

 Most tourists who travel to the White Continent do so on cruise liners that depart from South America.
 Typically, these trips start with a two-day trip through the notoriously treacherous Drake Passage, which links South with Antarctica.

 Then they spend another five or six days time exploring the continent’s coastline before returning across the Drake.

 Melbourne, Sydney, Perth, Brisbane, Adelaide, and Hobart are a few of the commercial airports with commercial flights to Antarctica.
 All fly cruises are 12 to 14 hours long and leave and arrive on the same day, with the exception of a New Year’s Eve cruise that travels overnight.

 Icebergs start appearing after three hours, and Antarctica flights spend at least four hours over the continent.
 The flights fly about 10,000 feet above Antarctica but do not actually land there.
 On the continent, there has never been a sightseeing flight landing.
 Compared to a cruise, Antarctica flights required less planning, money, and time.

-However, since the two experiences are “totally different,” it is unfair to compare sightseeing by airplane with Antarctica air cruise.
-When taking a cruise, passengers arrive on land and see about 40 kilometers (25 miles) of coastline.
+However, since the two experiences are “totally different,” it is unfair to compare sightseeing by airplane with an Antarctica air cruise.
+When taking a cruise, passengers arrive on land and see about 40 kilometers (25 miles) of the coastline.
 Around 500 square kilometers (193 square miles) of coastline, ice caps, mountain ranges, and various research centers are covered by the flights.